RWLPedal/music-pcbs/instructions/FABRICATION.md

 # Fabrication

 If you're unsure how to get a PCB fabricated, this page should help you figure it out.
-As an up-front disclosure, I am not an expert on fabrication, but I've had a number of boards fabricated.
+As an up-front disclosure, I am not an expert on fabrication, but I've had a number of boards fabricated without problems.
+When I first started the fabrication process I was nervous (but shouldn't have been).
+I've tried to answer the questions here that I had when I began.

 ## Background

-You can skip this section if you just want to see the instructions, but it contains some useful context.
+You can skip this section if you just want to see instructions, but it contains useful context.

 There's a number of programs for laying out PCBs.
 These all have different conventions and save the files in different formats.
 I have only used KiCad, an open source option.
 KiCad will typically save three files for each PCB: